icostan/the-hard-way/bitcoin/bitcoin-transaction.md

 end
 ```

-Base58 encoding / decoding methods, decode address into Hash160(hashing twice with sha256 then ripe160) and build Bitcoin script based on destination address.
+Base58 encoding / decoding methods, Bitcoin address decoding to Hash160 (hashing twice with sha256 then ripe160) and build Bitcoin script based on destination address that can be Pay-to-PublicKey-Hash or Pay-to-Script-hash.

 ```ruby
 def bitcoin_base58_encode(ripe160_hash)